 The roller: ca. 540 mm (height).

-The manuscript is formed of 5 membranes containing 19 text columns with 24 lines except for col. 16 inscribed in 11 lines divided into two parts.
+The manuscript is formed of 5 membranes containing a total of 19 text columns with 24 lines each, except for col. 16 with 11 lines divided into two half-columns.

-The text is inscribed in black ink, in a square Italian Hebrew script on the flesh side of parchment membranes.
-Some of the letters end with serifs, e.g. the flag of the letter ל that is very characteristic for this scribe.
+The text is written in a square Italian Hebrew script in black ink, on the flesh side of parchment membranes.
+Some of the letters end with serifs, e.g. the flag of the letter ל which is very characteristic for this scribe.

 The letter ח (Es.
 1:6) is a bit larger than other letters and exceptionally for this scribe, it is composed of two parts joined with a roof.
 The letter ת (Es.
 9:29) is not enlarged, however, enlarged and diminished letters are included in col. 16.

 The ruling is made by a stylus and in the text panels it is slightly visible; only in the last lunette that is left blank, it is clearly visible.